Chateau de Blomac Wedding Photographer – Julia & Faris

 Needless to say Faris had a grin from ear to ear watching his best friend and bride walking down the grassy aisle towards him.
 Having their close friend David officiate the wedding made for a super relaxed ceremony but no matter the size of the wedding or how relaxed it is, you never escape the enormity of the event and the emotion it inevitably invokes.
 Julia and Faris are the laugh-a-minute type of couple on the outside and big softies on the inside – quite possibly my favourite moment during a ceremony ever was seeing Julia overcome with emotion during the vow exchange, and in an attempt to suppress it and keep it together she blurted out “Dog shit, dog shit, dog shit!”
 It certainly cut through the tension and lightened the mood again.

-AN AL FRESCO RECEPTION
+AN AL FRESCO WEDDING RECEPTION

 For the middle of June it was exceptionally warm but the enormous trees at Chateau de Blomac provided some welcome shade and a perfect spot to cut the delicious fresh fruit topped, naked cake, homemade by Jacqueline and the Blomac team.
 It was also the perfect place to honour the Scottish tradition of the bride and groom sharing a whiskey from the quaich before passing it round to the guests – but these two don’t do things by halves.
 Why take a sip when you can valiantly see it off in one go, however Julia’s triumphant celebration quickly turned to regret.
 I love the sequence of three photos of Julia and Faris at this point – for me it captures the very essence of the relationship between these two…admiration, determination, solidarity, and laughter…plenty of laughter and I couldn’t love them more for it.

-Once they’d celebrated their newly-wed status with their friends and family (over the most delicious canapes I should add) we snuck off into the gardens for them to enjoy a little alone time and take it all in.
+Once they’d celebrated their newly-wed status with their friends and family (over the most delicious canapes I should add) we snuck off into the gardens for them to enjoy a little alone time in front of my camera and take it all in.
 With the abundance of palm trees you’d be forgiven for thinking we were in the tropics and they make such a photogenic backdrop.
 Before they rejoined their guests there was time for some group photos and a bit of kilt-twirling – not specifically a Scottish tradition but I’d be in favour of making it one!

 The speeches have always been one of my favourite parts of the day.
 I’m a people person and love hearing about relationships – not just the circumstances about how they got together but their deeper feelings about each other, the quirky random things that make them uniquely loveable.
 More often that not though, its hearing from the parents, the brothers and sisters, best friends, and occasionally heckles from the crowd that moves me the most.
 This grand occasion gives licence to people to speak up, to say the things they maybe always feel but rarely say out loud – that it so often makes people on the receiving end cry always serves as reminder that we shouldn’t just leave it to the ‘special occasions’ to tell people how much they are loved.